Andrelton Simmons: Minnesota Twins

 On January 31, 2021, Simmons signed a one-year, $10.5 million contract with the Minnesota Twins.
 Simmons finished the 2021 season with a .223 batting average, 3 home runs, 31 RBI, 1 stolen base, and a 57 OPS+, the lowest of his career.

 Chicago Cubs

 On March 15, 2022, Simmons signed a one-year, $4 million contract with the Chicago Cubs.
-He was designated for assignment on August 6, 2022 and elected free agency on August 7.
+In 34 games for Chicago, he batted .173/.244/.187 with no home runs, 7 RBI, and 4 stolen bases.
+Simmons was designated for assignment on August 6, and elected free agency the following day.

+Mumbai Cobras

+On October 23, 2023, Simmons was drafted in the first round by the Mumbai Cobras, with the 8th overall selection, of the Baseball United inaugural draft.

+On December 26, 2023, Simmons announced his retirement from professional baseball.

+Despite his retirement, on January 13, 2024, Simmons was announced as part of the Curaçao Suns roster that would represent Curaçao in the 2024 Caribbean Series in Miami.

+Dorados de Chihuahua

+On January 12, 2025, Simmons came out of retirement and signed with the Dorados de Chihuahua of the Mexican League.

 International career

 World Baseball Classic

-Simmons played for the Netherlands national team at the 2013 World Baseball Classic, and was selected for the team at the 2017 World Baseball Classic.
+Simmons represented the Netherlands national team at the 2013 World Baseball Classic, 2017 World Baseball Classic., and 2023 World Baseball Classic.